pieter-v-n/pmx-cluster-tb/README.md

 Press `^\` to find: `Ext.Msg.show` and replace by: `void({ //` and `Y`.
 Do this only for the first match.
 So now enter `^C` to cancel remaining replace operations.
 Leave the editor by `^X` and `Y` to save the file and press `Enter` to leave.
-### Reboot
-Now it is the right time to reboot the host, so we can enjoy the latest kernel.
-On Datacenter -> pveX, click the `Reboot` button.

 ## Add FRR Router and Iperf3 Test packages
 Later, we want to interconnect the 3 hosts.
 In order for one host to find the other, the `frr` Router package is needed.
 Also, once the cluster is up and running, we want to be able to test the performance of each link.
 For that purpose, we need `iperf3`.
 - as root, run: `apt install frr iperf3`